 PDF files are great to view and print transactions, but suitable for printing or archiving statement.
 PDF files are not to work with as spreadsheet or import into accounting software like Quickbooks or Quicken or Xero.
-To extract transactions from PDF files downloaded from your bank, use PDF2CSV converter.
+To extract transactions from PDF files downloaded from your bank, use PDF2CSV or Bank2CSV converter.
 The converter is designed to look for transaction details only, leaving other details from the documents.
-Unlike other 'generic' PDF text/table extractors saving all details into Excel file, PDF2CSV target transactions only leaving the 'noise' behind.
+Unlike other 'generic' PDF text/table extractors saving all details into Excel file, Bank2CSV and PDF2CSV target transactions only leaving the 'noise' behind.

 OFX, QFX, QBO, QIF formats are great to store transaction details and import into accounting software.
 Many accounting products prefer to work with these formats as they provide only one way to store transaction details, so there are less errors in parsing these files.
 However, for human beings, these formats are not good to view, read or work with.
 Use converters like OFX2CSV, QFX2CSV, QBO2CSV, QIF2CSV or Bank2CSV to view OFX/QFX/QBO/QIF file and convert transactions to CSV or Excel format.